sgleich/SPOT_WebApp/README.md

 **By:** Samantha Gleich\
 **Last Updated:** December 13, 2021\
 \
 **This web app allows the user to specify a taxonomic group of interest and a depth.
 Then, the web app summarizes and visualizes 18S tag-sequencing data that were collected at the San Pedro Ocean Time-Series (SPOT) site based on the user input.**
 \
 \
+**The 18S ASV data that are provided in this repository a subset of the full web app dataset due to GitHub dataset size constraints.**
+\
+\
 **Here is what the web app looks like when properly executed:** http://sgleich.pythonanywhere.com/home